stlab/libraries/_posts/2020-12-01-forest-introduction.md

     <use xlink:href='#node' x='125' y='125'/>
 </svg>

 The two left edges are known as **leading edges**, and the two right edges are known as **trailing edges**.
-(The terms come from the edges' order of visitation during a fullorder traversal of the forest.)
+(The terms come from the edges' order of visitation during a full order traversal of the forest.)

 <svg width='175' height='125' viewBox='0 0 350 250'>
     <use xlink:href='#edge_li' x='175' y = '125'/>